Jesús Pat Chablé

-Jesús Pat Chablé (born 24 December 1991), commonly known by his stage name Pat Boy Rap Maya or Pat Boy, is a Mexican rapper who is Maya and often raps in the Yucatec Maya language.
+Jesús Pat Chablé (born 24 December 1991), commonly known by his stage name Pat Boy Rap Maya or Pat Boy, is a Mexican singer and rapper who is Maya and often raps in the Yucatec Maya language.
 Pat Boy is regarded as one of the leaders of Maya-language rap in Mexico.
 He is one of the founders and producers of ADN Maya films, a record label for other Maya-language musicians and artists.

 Early life

 Pat Boy was born in a small village of Pino Suarez in the municipality of Felipe Carrillo Puerto.
 He grew up speaking Maya as his first language although he started exploring his indigenous past only when he became older.
+He is descended from Jacinto Pat, a rebel leader during the Caste War of Yucatán.
 Growing up, Pat Boy often listened to rap CDs brought home by his older brother.
 However, he got tired of listening to English and Spanish music and eventually, along with another young rapper, El Cima Atte, decided to start producing rap songs in Maya in the homemade studio of his friend, Jesús Alejandro Cach.

 Career

 Pat Boy's first album Mi Primer Paso/In Yáax Xinbaal was released in 2011.
 It immediately gained attention for its Mayan lyrics, although not all the reactions were positive.
 Some people considered the usage of the traditional language in rap, vulgar or too rebellious.

 Pat Boy's first hit song was called "Sangre Maya" (Maya blood) which he did with El Cima Atte.
 As of 2013, it is one of the most listened-to indigenous rap songs.
 Pat Boy and El Cima Atte made several other rap songs together, mostly in Mayan, before the latter's 2014 death from cancer.

 In 2017, Pat Boy and singer Yazmín Novelo released the song "Xíimbal Kaaj" (Walkers of the land), which was produced by labels 4 Mayan Seasons and Jabu Studio.
 The song and the music video were praised for the visuals and upbeat message regarding indigenous identity.

+Pat Boy appeared on the 2022 Wakanda Forever soundtrack, performing "Laayli' kuxa'ano'one" with Yaalen K’uj and All Mayan Winiko.
+The track was played during the credits of the film.